-The Epson EcoTank ET-2760 Wireless Printer is a high-speed color printer that comes with a ton of printing functionalities.
+The Epson EcoTank ET-2760 Wireless Printer is a high-speed color printer with many printing functionalities.
 It supports a wide variety of paper sizes right out of the gate without needing any modifications, starting from 3.5-inch to A6.
 And its innovative cartridge-free refill tanks are a much more economical solution for replacement ink.
-On top of that, it has auto duplexing functionality for printing both sides.
+On top of that, it has auto-duplexing functionality for printing both sides.
 However, it gets pretty loud during operation.

 This wireless printer also comes with a high-resolution flatbed scanner for copying and storing scanned copies and essential documents.
 In addition to that, the brand includes a replacement bottle for each colored ink tank which will last you up to two years.
-And the brand’s PrecisionCore Technology, along with the Claria ET pigment ink, produces sharp texts on every paper.
-Thanks to its wireless connectivity, this printer has support for voice assistant-based printing as well.
+And the brand’s PrecisionCore Technology, along with the Claria ET pigment ink, produces sharp text on every paper.
+Thanks to its wireless connectivity, this printer also supports voice assistant-based printing.

 Award: HONORABLE MENTION